cloudfoundry/diego-notes/proposals/placement_pools.md

 Also, you cannot change the tags on a running Cell.
 You will need to perform a rolling deploy to change the tags.

-Because of these constraints we do not need to make the converger aware about Placement Pools: they can't change so there's nothing to keep consistent once ActualLRPs are scheduled on Cells.
+Because of these constraints we do not need to make the converger aware about Placement Constraints: they can't change so there's nothing to keep consistent once ActualLRPs are scheduled on Cells.

 #### Querying Diego for `tags`